- Technology Law, computer software licensing and distribution

 Andrew has over 25 years’ experience as a technology lawyer.
 He joined Moorcrofts in March 2000, shortly after the firm was founded.

 He is one of the UK’s leading free and open-source lawyers, is a Fellow of the Free Software Foundation Europe and the Open Forum Academy, and for 7 years held the post of visiting lecturer at Queen Mary, University of London, on Free and Open-Source Software.
-He has lectured on open issues globally at venues, including London, Paris, New York, Boston, Seoul, Helsinki, Stockholm, Dubai, Mangalia (Romania), Brussels, Amsterdam, Barcelona, Yokohama, Edinburgh, Oxford and Cambridge.
+He has lectured on open issues globally at venues, including London, Paris, New York, Boston, Tokyo, Seoul, Helsinki, Stockholm, Dubai, Mangalia (Romania), Brussels, Amsterdam, Barcelona, Yokohama, Edinburgh, Oxford and Cambridge.
 He is also a visiting researcher at the University of Skövde, Sweden where he has co-authored papers whose findings have been adopted into Swedish government policy.